AConover/QTracker/README.md

 ************************************************************************************************
 The Reconstruction code has two subdirectories:
-1. Code to run over a set of SRawEvent digit files.
+1. QTracker_Rivanna: Code to run over a set of SRawEvent digit files.
 Current configuration allows for reconstruction of E906 events present on Rivanna.
-2. Code to run for a specified file of events.
+2. QTracker_Run: Code to run for a specified file of events.
 This code can either reconstruct Monte Carlo events (.npz extension) or experimental events (.root extension, SRawEvent format)